 This will save your marketing team hours every week, and potentially hundreds of hours every year, as the manual work will be eliminated.

 - More reverse ETL use cases for eCommerce brands

-You can push this metric to your marketing platforms and automatically send customers replenishment reminder emails based on their past purchase behavior.
+You can push time between orders to your marketing platforms and automatically send customers replenishment reminder emails based on their past purchase behavior.

 For example, if one customer segment purchases approximately every 35 days and a second segment purchases every 73 days, you can send reminder-to-buy emails based on their next expected purchase time.
 As our merchant ECD found, this increases the likelihood of purchase and increases LTV.

 In the same way that we mentioned a dynamically updated segment based on an LTV threshold, you can do the same with RFM Data.

 For example, if you have email flows built for high RFM Score customers (i.e., your high value customers), you can create always-updated RFM segments in your marketing platforms.

 Customers who have never used a discount may be less price sensitive vs. the customer who uses discounts frequently.
 By creating dynamic segments of customers who have never used a discount, your marketing team can send more expensive product offerings.

 The reverse is true, too.
 For customers who have used discounts, your team can send them more affordable products, or other discounts to encourage them to purchase more often.

 You can also send data to your advertising platforms, like Facebook.
 By piping your customer data into Facebook, you’ll repower Facebook’s lookalike audience builder (a billion-dollar-brand-building but now somewhat now-depowered feature) for your marketing team.